Peri-Pubertal Athlete T-Wave Inversion | Journal Scan

 This study of white peri-pubertal athletes in Rome, Italy, found that T-wave inversion was associated with cardiac abnormalities on echo, but only 1 of 93 abnormalities was HCM; other abnormalities were of sometimes-questionable clinical significance, or might have been detected otherwise (including mild LV dilation, atrial septal defect, atrial septal aneurysm, patent foramen ovale, bicuspid aortic valve, mitral valve prolapse, and patent ductus arteriosus).
 The study is of interest, but two caveats should be considered.
 First, ECG findings are race-dependent, and these findings might not be extrapolated safely to other populations.
 Second, the rationale to screen young athletes for diseases that pose no risk during athletics begs the question of whether screening should be used in all children––or in none.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, Echocardiography/Ultrasound, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology, Sports & Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, Echocardiography/Ultrasound, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and Imaging

 Keywords: Arrhythmias, Cardiac, Athletes, Electrocardiography, Echocardiography, Cardiomyopathy, Hypertrophic, Child, Heart Conduction System, Hypertrophy, Physical Examination